MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dimension-default-values.md

 ## Symptom

 A voucher is entered in a journal, such as the general journal.
-The account is a vendor account, and the offset account is a bank account.
-The vendor's financial dimensions are entered by default on the account, but the bank's financial dimensions aren't entered by default on the offset account.
-Instead, the dimension values from the account are entered by default on the offset account.
+The account is a vendor Account, and the Offset account is a bank account.
+The vendor's financial dimensions are entered by default on the Account, but the bank's financial dimensions aren't entered by default on the Offset account.
+Instead, the dimension values from the Account are entered by default on the Offset account.

 If a fixed dimension is assigned to a main account, default values are set differently.
-In this case, the fixed dimension value isn't entered by default on the account or offset account.
+In this case, the fixed dimension value isn't entered by default on the Account or Offset account.
 Instead, it's assigned during posting.

 You might expect the fixed dimension to be entered by default either before or after posting, so that the posted accounting entry matches the line on the voucher.
 Therefore, you might want to change how default values are entered.